-SIGNS: Colorado law states that "no person may post, sign or indicate in any way that Public Lands within Colorado, not held under exclusive control or lease, are privately owned lands."
+Illegal Signs Colorado law states that "no person may post, sign or indicate in any way that Public Lands within Colorado, not held under exclusive control or lease, are privately owned lands."
 It is unlawful to close a legal public access route or sign Federal Public Lands with the intention of restricting public use.
 The BLM, USFS or Colorado Parks & Wildlife should be advised about access problems and the illegal posting of signs on Federal lands.
 Until these situations are brought to the attention of agency officials, the problem cannot be corrected.

-How do I recognize public access routes?
+How do I recognize public access routes on the road?

 Major access routes or points of access to Federal Public Lands are usually identified by signs with an agency logo.
 Most USFS roads and many BLM roads are marked with signs bearing road numbers and white arrows depicting routes open to motorized travel or with signs giving mileage to a geographical location or recreation area.
-Access routes without signs will require that you have a detailed map showing landownership and roads/trails to identify legal access points.